neilhwatson/evolve_cfengine_freelib/README.md

 ## Requirements

-Cfengine Core 3.5.x or higher.
-There is an older 3.4 branch too.
+1. Cfengine Core 3.6.x or higher.
+There are older 3.4, and 3.5  branch too.
-The Cfengine standard library.
+1. The Cfengine standard library.

-Perl of any version and no special modules.
+1. Perl of any version and no special modules.